m4rcSA/script.reboot2oos-le/README.md

 Install the addon, you are good to go.

+### Grub and libs not required in the addon.
+You can delete them.

 Optional: The lib folder should be added automaticaly but if not add this to
 * ~/.config/autostart.sh